Skip to main content

 • Discounting: Recalculation of how future costs and benefits can be boiled down to present-day monetary values

-• Discount Rate: Chosen interest rate for discounting future costs to a present-day value
+• Discount Rate: The chosen interest rate for discounting future costs to a present-day value

 • Drop-Off: Outcome deterioration over a period of time